marikann/go-cookbook/cryptography/encryption-and-decryption.md

 ---
 title: 'Encryption and Decryption'
-description: 'Learn how to perform encryption and decryption in Go using the crypto/cipher package and popular libraries like OpenPGP.'
+description: 'Learn how to perform encryption and decryption in Go.'
 date: '2025-03-24'
 category: 'Cryptography'
 ---

 Cryptography in Go can be performed using various packages that provide implementations of common encryption algorithms.
-This snippet focuses on basic encryption and decryption using the `crypto/cipher` package and the more comprehensive OpenPGP library for high-level encryption.
+This snippet focuses on basic encryption and decryption using the `crypto/cipher` package.

 ## Basic Encryption and Decryption using AES